-In addition to base funding, Ladera Elementary School receives LCFF-EL and site supplemental funds to support all students and student subgroups in academic achievement.
+Nelson Elementary School receives funding for categorical programs focused on ELL and At-risk students that are available at our school site in addition to base funding to support all students.
+These program funds include LCFF-EL and Schoolwide Title I Program funds.
 The Tustin Public Schools Foundation and site PTO/PTA also supports the school with donations and financial support throughout the year to support school-wide programs and events for students.
 The school's School Plan for Student Achievement (SPSA) identifies student needs and addresses specifically how these categorical funds will support student learning and achievement through a Multi-Tiered System of Supports.
-The base and supplemental funds are used to provide tiered and targeted supports or interventions for at-risk students in the areas of academics, behavior and social-emotional learning, and absenteeism, professional development, instructional materials, additional personnel to support all students in accessing academic standards, and technology resources.
+The categorical funds are used to provide tiered and targeted supports or interventions for at-risk students in the areas of academics, behavior and social-emotional learning, and absenteeism, professional development, instructional materials, additional personnel to support all students in accessing academic standards, and technology resources.